Mehmet Salim Şatıroğlu

 Mehmet Salim Şatıroğlu (1915 – 6 June 1987) was a Turkish former football player and coach.
 He spent the entirety of his career with his hometown club, Galatasaray SK.

 Career

 Şatıroğlu was born in Istanbul and played his entire career as a defender for Galatasaray SK.
-Like many other Galatasaray players at that time, he was a student of the Galatasaray High School and started playing football at the Grand Cour of the Galatasaray High School.
+Like many other Galatasaray players at that time, he was a student of Galatasaray High School and started playing football at the Grand Cour of Galatasaray High School.

-Şatıroğlu won the Istanbul Football League one times.
+Şatıroğlu won the Istanbul Football League once.